B.A. in Government

 What can you do with a B.A. in Government?

 With a bachelor’s in government, you can become a policy analyst, international relations specialist, or even pursue a career as a politician.
-With the skills you will gain through an undergraduate government degree, you will be more prepared to enroll in law school and become a lawyer.
+With the skills you will gain through an undergraduate government degree, you may be more prepared to enroll in law school and become a lawyer.

 Because this degree is general, you can use it across industries and sectors, allowing more career flexibility.